aws/rolesanywhere-credential-helper/README.md

 - Unencrypted: `-----BEGIN PRIVATE KEY-----`
 - Password-encrypted: `-----BEGIN ENCRYPTED PRIVATE KEY-----` (using PBES2)

-To encrypt an unencrypted private key stored on disk, use a tool of your choice.
-The following example uses OpenSSL in a Bash environment:
+To encrypt a plaintext private key stored on disk, you can use `openssl`:

 ```bash
 openssl pkcs8 -topk8 -in unencrypted-key.pem -out encrypted-key.pem -passout pass:password -v2 aes-256-cbc